jayli/vim-easydebugger/README-en.md

 ### Chrome DevTools Debug for NodeJS

 You can use chrome devtool for nodejs debug.
 Press <kbd>Shift-W</kbd> .
 Then connect it to chrome devtool [like this](https://gw.alicdn.com/tfs/TB1ci.QegHqK1RjSZJnXXbNLpXa-1414-797.png).

-### TODO

-Only three window is really not enough for user to inspect local vars value and function backtraces....
-The following feature will be added soon:

-- File List Window：for a entire project with a lot of source files, I want a convenient changing buffer operation.
-- Errlog：Errlog is necessary. `:echom` is good, but there is no more space available to show multiline message.
-Besides, I don't want to type `:message` everytime.
-- GUI support: Easydebugger is now tested in cterm on Linux and MacOS.
-Gvim support is not ready.
-- Python DBG support (Done!)

 ## Licence